synonymdev/slashtags/README.md

 ### Slashtags in action

 The first showcase for Slashtags is the [Bitkit wallet](https://github.com/synonymdev/bitkit).
 The following features are powered by Slashtags: profiles, contacts, payment preferences, authentication, private feeds, and public feeds.
 You can also find a playground with widgets on our [website](https://www.slashtags.to/#playground).
+Finally, we also have an [authentication demo](https://github.com/synonymdev/slashtags-auth-demo).

 We are currently developing various other applications that implement Slashtags and are actively supporting others with their own Slashtags projects.